 So are you allowed to put moving containers on the street?

 However, determining whether you need a permit, where to get one, and which restrictions apply can be tricky—and most container companies leave finding that information up to you.

 Thankfully, it’s typically not particularly difficult.

-Before continuing, it’s worth noting that there’s no better way to protect your family and bank account than by working with experienced, vetted service providers.
+Before continuing, it’s worth noting that when it comes to moving, there’s no better way to protect your family and your bank account than by working with experienced, vetted service providers.
 Here are a few resources to help you get started on a successful move:

 - Best interstate movers – The moving industry is full of shady players.
 With so much at stake, hiring a top-rated company with verified customer reviews for your long-distance move is imperative.

 - Moving cost calculator – Just enter your move dates, your origin and destination, and the estimated size of your move, and our algorithms will do the rest.

 - Best moving container companies – It’s simple.
 You load and unload, they drive, and you save big bucks.